 The boy who said, “The Ouija board made me do it”

 In 2012, a teenage boy from Weslaco, Texas, stabbed his longtime friend in the abdomen.
 The friend survived, albeit after a few harrowing days in intensive care.
 When asked why he did it, the teen said: “The Ouija board made me.”
 At the time, Weslaco police spokesman J.P.
 Rodriguez said, “He actually believed what the Ouija board advised him.”
 The teen, whose name was not released, pled insanity.
 These are 50 of the strangest unsolved mysteries from every state.

 The Ouija board that wouldn’t stop talking

 When Paul Carroll was trying to summon the dead in 2014, he believed an evil spirit had entered the family dog.
 Carroll killed the dog and dumped the body in an outside drain, resulting in a backup.
 When workers were brought in to address the issue, they discovered the dog’s body, and an investigation led back to Carroll, who pleaded guilty.
 A week later, the Ouija board apparently told Carroll’s wife and stepdaughter that they were going to die.
 Concluding it was preordained, they attempted suicide by setting their house on fire.
 Both survived, but they were later arrested and convicted on arson charges.
-We bet you’ve never heard of these 7 bizarre crime scene professions before.

 The irrelevant Ouija instruction